Lochverstaerker/screenr/README.md

 For full functionality:
 * `slop` (https://github.com/naelstrof/slop) when using maim (required to use `$ maim -s`)
-* `imgur` (https://imgur.com/tools/imgurbash.sh) to upload images to imgur
+* `imgur.sh` (https://github.com/tremby/imgur.sh) to upload images to imgur
-  * also available in the AUR (https://aur.archlinux.org/packages/imgur/)
+  * also available in the AUR (https://aur.archlinux.org/packages/imgur.sh/)
 * `xsel` or `xclip` to copy URLs of uploads into clipboard
 * `dropbox-cli` (https://linux.dropbox.com/packages/dropbox.py) to automatically open images uploaded to dropbox in web browser and copy their URLs into clipboard
   * also available in the AUR (https://aur.archlinux.org/packages/dropbox-cli/)